josephg/egwalker-paper/README.md

 However, you should still be able to validate all our performance claims!

-`diagrams/timings.svg` should match *Figure 8* on page 10.
+`diagrams/timings.svg` should match *Figure 8*.
 Obviously, your computer may be faster or slower than ours.
 But the relative speed of the various algorithms should remain intact.
 This diagram is generated from `results/timings.json`.
 You can compare the raw benchmarking results with ours using `git diff results/timings.json`.

-`diagrams/memusage.svg` should match *Figure 10* on page 11.
+`diagrams/memusage.svg` should match *Figure 10*.
 Run-to-run variance in this test should be very small.
 This diagram is generated from files with the pattern of `results/(alg)_memusage.json`.

-`diagrams/filesize_full.svg` and `diagrams/filesize_smol.svg` should match *Figure 11* and *Figure 12* on page 12.
+`diagrams/filesize_full.svg` and `diagrams/filesize_smol.svg` should match *Figure 11* and *Figure 12*.
 These diagrams are generated from the size of the files in the `datasets/` directory.
 The "base sizes" (the size of all raw text) is shown in `results/dataset_stats.json`, along with various other stats.
 (This file is generated during step 2a from running `tools/diamond-types/target/release/paper-stats`).

 `diagrams/plot_ff.svg` was ultimately cut from the paper to keep the size down.
 You can ignore this one!

-*Table 1* on page 15 in the paper is generated directly from `results/dataset_stats.json`.
-This file is generated from the source code in [`tools/diamond-types/crates/paper-stats/src/main.rs`](tools/diamond-types/crates/paper-stats/src/main.rs).
+*Table 1* in the paper is generated from `results/dataset_stats.json`.
+This file is generated from the source code in [`tools/diamond-types/crates/paper-stats/src/main.rs`](tools/diamond-types/crates/paper-stats/src/main.rs), and converted into a LaTeX table by running `node datasets-table.js`.
 The columns are populated as follows:

 - *repeats*: Hardcoded in the table.
 But these numbers should match the equivalent `-n3` / `-n25` / etc numbers in the calls to `bench-duplicate` from `step1-prepare.sh` and `Makefile`.
 - *Events (k)*: `total_keystrokes` field from dataset_stats.
 Our egwalker implementation treats every single-character insert or delete as a distinct event.
 (Events are eagerly run-length encoded throughout the code for performance, but semantically, each insert or delete of a single character is distinct.)